marotella/cave-a-vin-frontend/README.md

 Delete: .delete/wines/:id Removes a wine from the database
 Home: .get/ Home route with a welcome message

+# User Stories
-A user can view and explore database of wines and attributes.
+- A user can view and explore database of wines and attributes.
+- A user can create a new wine and add and image.
+- A user can edit a wine in the cellar.
-A user can create, edit or delete a new wine entry.
+- A user can delete a wine entry.
-A user can view information about a specific wine.
+- A user can view information about a specific wine.

-Wireframe pages when starting the project
+# Wireframe pages when starting the project
 HOME PAGE
 ![Screenshot 2023-04-18 at 8 51 15 PM](https://user-images.githubusercontent.com/119354325/232938190-b3c2bd66-b544-4d3d-93d2-067fd0e54df0.png)